 Students are asked to address 2 areas/questions successively.
 Students are given 5 minutes to prepare and 10-15 minutes to respond.
 Students may not bring notes into the exam, but blank paper will be provided for students to prepare their answers.
 Students may use the white board in the room to present their response.
 In the past, some students have chosen to write an outline to their response on the board prior to presenting their response.
+Students participating online will be asked to show the faculty their: (a) private test space, (b) a clear computer desktop with no open window, and a clear desk area free of any additional materials.
 As the student presents his or her response, the committee may ask questions to encourage a dialogue between student and committee for purposes of reaching clarity and certainty of the student's knowledge related to examination questions.
 Students will be given the option to have their exam audio taped so that a record of the exam is available should the student disagree with the committee's decision.
 After 45 minutes, the student is asked to leave the room and the committee members complete the evaluation form.
 Upon returning to the room, the student will receive their result (pass/no pass) and any other feedback from their committee members.
 Students will be instructed to adhere to a strict code of confidentiality regarding the feedback and exam questions.
 Students may not discuss their oral examination with peers until all students have taken the exam.